-Area Spray Fire could also jam a gun because of the long burst that could cause overheating.
+Area Spray Fire could also jam a gun because of the long burst of fire that could overheat the gun.
 Roll on Table 5-6A rather than Table 5-6 to determine results of Spray fire.

 Area Spray Fire is an optional rule which players may include for additional interest.
 Place an Area Spray Fire marker on top of any gun marker that will use spray fire during the Defensive Fire Phase.